marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model-i.md

     The result on the Hessian ascent algorithm for the SK model does not, in and of itself, make any deep progress towards this goal.
 However, the derivation of the primal Parisi PDE and Auffinger-Chen SDE that ensue in this result give certain hints on how to use geometry to possibly generalize these PDEs to larger domains, and one can imagine that this might lead to a "guess" for generalized Parisi-type formulae.
 <br>

-We begin by introducing relevant past work: the Sherrington-Kirkpatrick model and the Parisi formula and their analyses via the Auffinger-Chen stochastic differential equation (SDE) and the generalized TAP free energy.
-We then motivate the derivation of the algorithm from the generalized TAP free energy, and sketch the development of the _primal_ theory for the Parisi PDE (and Auffinger-Chen SDE) that is used heavily in the proofs of the two main statements.
-In later posts we will give a sketch of our proof that Hessian ascent maximizes the generalized TAP free energy and discuss connections and open questions.

 #### Table of Contents
 1. [The Sherrington-Kirkpatrick Model](#the-sherrington-kirkpatrick-model)